m1cr0lab-espboy/ESPboy/Readme.md

 This library provides a driver for the [ESPboy][espboy] handheld designed by Roman Sokolov.

-It library relies on the following dependencies:
+It relies on the following dependencies:

 - [Adafruit MCP23017 Arduino Library][mcp23017]
 - [Adafruit MCP4725 Arduino Library][mcp4725]